steltenpower/PowerGists/README.md

 - [Jupyter](https://www.youtube.com/watch?v=eJDxcR1V7Qg) is probably the most popular and has many derivatives.
 Others are Rnotebook(Rstudio) and ObservableHQ.
 - For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, data-linked but non-editable notebook.
 - Properly explained in (paywalled) ["Using Jupyter for Reproducible Scientific Workflows"](https://doi.org/10.1109/mcse.2021.3052101)
-- In the few years since, notebooks became much friendlier to non-techies, but [some basic principles shown in short video](https://www.youtube.com/watch?v=HW29067qVWk).
+- Notebooks became much friendlier to non-techies, since this was shot, but [some basic principles shown in short video](https://www.youtube.com/watch?v=HW29067qVWk).

 Git(hub):
 =========